 At one point there were actually two separate projects, MAME and MESS.
-MAME covered arcade machines, while MESS covered everything else.
+MAME covered arcade video games, while MESS covered home and business systems.
 They are now merged into the one MAME.

-MAME is mostly programmed in C with some core components in C++.
-MAME can currently emulate over 32000 individual systems from the last 5 decades.
+MAME is written in C++ and can currently emulate over 32,000 individual systems from the last five decades.

 Purpose of MAME¶